xbeat/Machine-Learning/README.md

 Introduction to Diffusion Models

 Diffusion models are a class of generative models that have gained significant attention in the field of computer vision and image processing.
 These models work by gradually adding noise to data and then learning to reverse this process, allowing them to generate high-quality images from noise.
 This approach has shown remarkable results in various tasks, including image generation, inpainting, and super-resolution.

+## Building a Chatbot with FastAPI and Python

+Setting Up FastAPI Project Structure

+Modern API development requires a well-organized project structure to maintain scalability and separation of concerns.
+FastAPI follows Python package conventions while enabling easy configuration of routers, middleware, and dependency injection for building robust chatbot applications.

 ## Enhancing RAG with Knowledge Graph in Python